FoxLisk/alttp-notes/rooms/Automation/EP/23 cannonballs.md

-Hold <v til under the rail, then hold <^ to the wall.
+Hold <v til under the rail, then hold <^ to the wall and snap.